 Be careful: the operations in Pajek are always executed on the selected network, therefore before running any operation we must check if the selected network is really the one we need.

-We can find all shortest paths between two vertices using Network/Create New Network/SubNetwork with Paths/ All Shortest Paths between Two Vertices and answer to all questions as before (when searching for only one path).
+We can find all shortest paths between two vertices using Net/Paths between 2 vertices/All Shortest and answers to all questions as before (when searching for only one path).